MannLabs/directlfq/README.md

 - **number_of_quadratic_samples**: How many samples are used to create the anchor intensity trace (see paper).
 Increasing might marginally increase performance at the cost of runtime

 ---

+## directLFQ output
+directLFQ writes three output files into the directory of the input file:
+1. The main output file ends with .protein_intensities.tsv and contains the estimated LFQ protein intensities.
+2. The second output file ends with .ion_intensities.tsv and contains the aligned intensity traces of all ions.
+This allows to compare profiles of different ions to each other.
+In particular, if you run directLFQ with peptide-level quantification, you can use this file to compare the intensity traces of different peptides of the same protein.
+3. The third output file ends with .aq_reformat.tsv and contains the reformatted input data in matrix format (ions are rows, samples are columns).
+The values are identical to the values of the original input file, just the format is different.

 ## preparing input files